8 Google Shopping Product Feed Optimizations You Should Make Now

 A study by Salsify showed that 88% of shoppers consider product content to be an “extremely” or “very important” part of their decision to buy.

+Not to mention, content can help give you a better standing in shopping engines.
 We’re making product feed optimization easy with this 10 point checklist.

 If you have more time and you’re ready to dive in deep on any of these points, go for the guide: